danbz/aesthetic-programming/7-VocableCode/Readme.md

   SpeakingCode(queers[WhoIsQueer].iam, makingStatements);
 }
 ```
-*Sketch 2.2: Snippets of Vocable Code on Conditional Structure II*
+*Figure 3.2: Snippets of Vocable Code on Conditional Structure II*

 The second one has only used the `if` statement and that means it will run the function `SpeakingCode` when the condition is met and it won't have other alternative route, meaning that the program will just exit the conditional structure and continue the execution after the closing curly bracket.

-The conditional structure in sketch 2.2 is about picking the third of a new text batch (knowing that an array is started with a [0] index) and the selected text will then map to the voice file to play back. `abs` is a syntax and function from p5 which calculates the absolute value of a number and it only returns a positive one.
+The conditional structure in Figure 3.2 is about picking the third of a new text batch (knowing that an array is started with a [0] index) and the selected text will then map to the voice file and play it back. `abs` is a syntax and function from p5 which calculates the absolute value of a number and it only returns a positive one.

 Of course the selected line of code is specifically structured around wider political issues on gender and sexuality, attempting to express and open up different thinking about queering gender and code.
 Technically speaking, it is not necessary to use the `abs` function and secondly, it could be also written to pick other array's index.
 As we first introduced earlier code is constructed in language but it can also act like poetry in which the programmer can structure and experiment with symbols and logics of language itself.
 Since *Vocable Code* is also considered as codework (code poetry), it invites and commands audience and machine to speak aloud the code.